RFID in Hospital Inventory Management: Myth Versus Reality

 Myth #1: RFID is expensive

-There is a misperception that RFID technologies are cost-prohibitive for healthcare organizations, largely due to legacy RFID solutions that once required the acquisition and installation of RFID-enabled cabinetry that could cost as much as $40,000 per unit.
-Due to inventory volumes, some inventory locations leveraging these solutions feature more than 20 RFID-enabled cabinets, representing a significant investment for a healthcare system of any size.
+There is a misperception that RFID technologies are cost-prohibitive for healthcare organizations, largely due to legacy RFID solutions that once required the acquisition and installation of RFID-enabled cabinetry Due to inventory volumes, some inventory locations leveraging these solutions feature 20 or more RFID-enabled cabinets, representing a significant investment for a healthcare system of any size.

 Reality

-A catheterization lab leveraging a legacy, cabinet-centric RFID solution maintained a central supply core featuring 20 RFID-enabled cabinets to manage approximately 6,000 RFID-tagged supplies, recently upgraded to QSight RFID’s open architecture technology.
-Today, this same supply core is managed without the utilization of RFID-enabled cabinetry – with a mobile handheld now managing the space in its entirety.
+One catheterization lab had 6,000 supplies they wanted to track with RFID tags.
+These were products stored at an ambient temperature in a central supply core.
+They turned to QSight’s RFID’s open architecture technology.
+Today, this supply core is managed without the utilization of RFID-enabled cabinetry – with a mobile handheld now managing the space in its entirety.

-Using a handheld RFID scanner, a staff member walks into the room, presses the trigger on the scanner and waves it around the room to perform a cycle count.
-This simplified modality brings the total capital investment in RFID down to under $5,000.
+Using a handheld RFID scanner, a staff member walks into the room and just presses and holds the trigger on the scanner to perform a cycle count.
+This simplified modality brings the total capital investment in RFID down dramatically, to a price that’s affordable to most hospitals.

 Myth #2: RFID is labor intensive